Nextiva / Blog / Marketing & Sales

 Advocacy stage of the customer lifecycle and tactics.

 Customer advocacy is vital because it can significantly impact future sales and your brand’s overall reputation.
+Nurturing repeat customers and engaging valuable customers with personalized experiences helps foster long-term relationships and encourages them to become loyal promoters of your brand.

 Beyond making more purchases, referred customers also generate up to 57% more new referrals than other customers, amplifying the reach and impact of word-of-mouth marketing.

-You can foster advocacy through:
+Brands can build customer advocacy through:

 • Customer advocacy programs